Malachov/mypythontools/README.md

 Project scaffolding fast and easy.

-Download project-starter from (GitHub)[https://github.com/Malachov/mypythontools/tree/master/content/project-starter] (You may need to download all mypythontools repository in zip)
+Download project-starter from (GitHub)[https://github.com/Malachov/mypythontools/tree/master/tools/project-starter] (You may need to download all mypythontools repository in zip)

 And start developing.

-In your IDE do bulk renaming across files and replace `SET_YOUR_NAME` with name of your app / library.
+In your IDE, do bulk renaming across files and replace `SET_YOUR_NAME` with name of your app / library.

 This starter is for vue-eel applications (desktop as well as web) but also for python libraries that will be stored on PyPi.